HIGHLIGHTS OF PRESCRIBING INFORMATION

 A limited number of pregnancies have been reported in published observational studies and postmarketing reports describing hydrocodone use during pregnancy.
 However, these data cannot definitely establish or exclude any drug-associated risk during pregnancy.
 Methodological limitations of these observational studies include small sample size and lack of details regarding dose, duration and timing of exposure.

-Reproductive toxicity studies have not been conducted with TUSSIGON; however, studies are available with individual active ingredients.
+Reproductive toxicity studies have not been conducted with TUSSIGON; however, studies are available with individual active ingredients or related active ingredients.

 Because of the potential for serious adverse reactions, including excess sedation, respiratory depression, and death in a breastfed infant, advise patients that breastfeeding is not recommended during treatment with TUSSIGON.